Luca1991/DiscCheckEmu/ConfigurationDocumentation.md

 hooks: this is the list of the desired hooks.
 Once DCEAPIHook.dll in injected in the target process, every API configured here will be hooked.
 Multiple hooks for each API are allowed.
 Please consult the "Supported APIs" part of this document for a list of supported APIs and their allowed parameters and return values.

 file_redirections: this is a list of the desired file redirections.
-Each entry in this list is composed by a source value, ie the original file path that the game uses, and a destination value, ie where the CreateFileA API will be redirected when trying to access such file.
+Each entry in this list is composed by a source value, ie the original file path that the game uses, and a destination value, ie where the relevant APIs will be redirected when trying to access such file.

+directory_redirections: this is a list of the desired directory redirections.
+Each entry in this list is composed by a source value, ie the original directory path that the game uses, and a destination value, ie where the relevant APIs will be redirected when trying to access such directory.

 ## Supported API Hooks